-Basilica di Santo Stefano, also known as Sette Chiese (Seven Churches), is the most peculiar one in Bologna.
-Its origins are still at issue: according to some people, it was built in 430 when the bishop Petronio (now the Patron Saint of Bologna) decided to raise a building to be divided into seven churches, as a whole they were supposed to represent the places where the Passion of Christ had taken place (this would be testified by its old name: “Sacra Hierusalem”).
-Other people state that it was built on behalf of Saint Petronio on the ruins of a pre-existent pagan temple, next to which other buildings would be added: a copy of the Holy Sepulchre of Jerusalem and, next to the chapel preserving the bodies of Saint Vitale and Saint Agricola (unearthed in 392 by Saint Ambrogio), the buildings raised between the 10th and the 13th century by the Order of Saint Benedict.
+The Basilica di Santo Stefano, also known as Sette Chiese (Seven Churches), is the most peculiar in Bologna.
+Its origins are still debated: according to some, it was built in 430 when the Bishop (who later became the Patron Saint of Bologna) decided to erect a building to be divided into seven churches which, as a whole, would represent the places where the Passion of Christ had taken place (which would in turn be testified by the name “Sacra Hierusalem”).
+Others believe it was commissioned again by Saint Petronio, but built on top of the ruins of a pagan temple, next to which other buildings were added: a copy of the Holy Sepulchre of Jerusalem and the buildings constructed between the 10th and the 13th century by the Order of Saint Benedict next to the chapel preserving the bodies of Saint Vitale and Saint Agricola (unearthed in 392 by Saint Ambrogio).

-Pilato’s courtyard is remarkable for the marble basin offered by Liutprando and Ilprando, kings of the Longobards, who considered Saint Stefano as their main religious centre.
-The church of the Trinità was restored between the 12th and the 13th century, where a precious wooden crib by Simone dei Crocifissi may be admired (14th century).
-The Benedectine cloister is particularly appealing for its double open gallery (10th - 13th century), one of the most splendid works of art of the Romanesque style in Emilia.
-At last, it is worth visiting the Museum that hosts paintings, sculptures and other works of art from different periods is definitely worth a visit.
+Pilato’s courtyard is remarkable for the marble basin donated by Longobard kings Liutprando and Ilprando, for whom Santo Stefano was the main religious centre.
+The church of the Trinità was restored between the 12th and the 13th centuries and is home to a lovely painted wooden crib by Simone dei Crocifissi (14th century).
+The Benedectine cloister is particularly appealing for its double open gallery (10th - 13th centururies), one of the most amazing examples of the Romanesque style in Emilia.
+Last but not least, the Museum that displays paintings, sculptures and other works of art from different periods is definitely worth a visit.

 Source: Curia Arcivescovile and Le Chiese di Bologna (L'Inchiostroblu)